Artists should all be on the same side.

-Malaysian-born and raised, he joins a growing community of artists resisting silos and spreading their creative roots on both sides of the causeway.
-B-SIDE chats with the young multi-hyphenate about spending his time between two homes, hustling and fending off aliens by invoking the life-changing power of the stage.
+Born and raised in Malaysia, he joins a growing community of artists resisting silos and spreading their creative roots on both sides of the causeway.
+B-Side chats with the young multi-hyphenate about spending his time between two homes, hustling and fending off aliens by invoking the life-changing power of the stage.

 Weirdo.
 Humanist.
 Student of life.
 Introverted ambivert.
-Manga/video game geek.
+Manga and video game geek.

 “That’s my secret, Cap.
 I’m always hungry.”